Ensure that there are materials that help translate core tools and terminology concepts across multiple cloud service providers.

 |TAC||Technical Advisory Council|

-The FinOps Foundation extends a huge thank you to the members of the Working Group that broke ground on this documentation:
+The FinOps Foundation extends a huge thank you to the members of this Working Group that broke ground on this documentation: